Are you looking for the best camera for portrait photography, but you’re feeling overwhelmed by all the options? You’ve come to the right place.

 Obviously, you can make a portrait with any camera.
 However, if you’re planning to buy your first serious camera or you want to upgrade your gear for portrait shooting, this list features plenty of options worth considering.

-I’ve included some top-notch professional models, but you should bear in mind that the best camera for portrait photography doesn’t have to be the most expensive; hence, you’ll also find some entry-level cameras and budget-conscious recommendations.
+I’ve included some top-notch professional models, but you should bear in mind that the best cameras for portraiture aren’t necessarily the most expensive; hence, you’ll also find some entry-level cameras and budget-conscious recommendations.

 Its AF tracking and AF face detection ensure that you get the sharpest images for both still portraits and action shots, and even if you miss focus by a few millimeters, the Dual Pixel RAW technology allows you to shift the focus in post-processing.
 For example, if you get the eyelashes sharp instead of the eye, you can make a few adjustments, and – voila! – the eye appears sharp.
 Another perk of the Dual Pixel RAW tech is the ability to adjust the bokeh in the background for a more pleasing effect.